Yamato-class battleship: Armor

 The relatively new procedure of arc welding was used extensively throughout the ship, strengthening the durability of the armor plating.
 Through this technique, the lower-side belt armor was used to strengthen the hull structure of the entire vessel.
 In total, the vessels of the Yamato class contained 1,147 watertight compartments, of which 1,065 were beneath the armored deck.
 The ships were also designed with a very large amount of reserve buoyancy to mitigate the effects of flooding.

 However, despite the immense armor thickness, the protection scheme of the Yamato class still suffered from several major design flaws and shortcomings.
 Structural weakness existed near the bow of the vessels, where the armor plating was generally thinner, as demonstrated by Musashi's damage from a torpedo hit in 1943.
 The hull of the Shinano was subject to even greater structural weakness, being hastily constructed near the end of the war and having been equipped with incomplete armor and unsealed watertight compartments at the time of her sinking.
 The torpedo defense system performed substantially worse than designed.
 In particular, very poor jointing between the upper-belt and lower-belt armor created a rupture-prone seam just below the waterline.
 When combined with the relatively shallow system depth and the lack of liquid loading, this caused the class to be susceptible to torpedoes.
-Joint failures have been attributed to the considerable damage inflicted upon Yamato from a single torpedo impact in 1943, and to the sinking of Shinano from four hits in 1944.
+Joint failures may have contributed significantly to the considerable damage inflicted upon Yamato from a single torpedo impact in 1943 and to the sinking of Shinano from four hits in 1944.